eu-digital-identity-wallet/eudi-app-multiplatform-verifier-ui/README.md

 3. Demonstrate modular, reusable architecture by utilizing platform-specific low-level libraries, orchestrated by a shared multiplatform business logic layer.
 4. Provide an accessible, extensible codebase for pilots, research, and real-world integration projects targeting digital identity verification.

-This repository contains the source code for the multi-platform app, while core cryptographic and credential-handling libraries are used as external dependencies.
+This repository contains the source code for the multi-platform app, while credential-handling libraries are used as external dependencies.

+## Important things to know

+Currently, the project supports building both Android and iOS applications.
+However, only the Android version is fully operational.
+The iOS version builds the user interface, but no actions are functional, as the ISO 18013-5 library has not yet been implemented.
+Support for this functionality is planned for a future release.

 ## How to use the application